scalalandio/chimney/docs/docs/index.md

     (new $anon(): Transformer[User, UserDTO])
     ```

 Done!
-Decoding protobuf into domain object with a fallible transformation, like a partial-function but safer?
+Decoding Protobuf into domain object with a fallible transformation, like a partial-function but safer?

 !!! example